RichardHenryJames/nexhire/SMART_PROFILE_FINAL_SUCCESS_SUMMARY.md

 ```
 1. Edit any profile field (job title, skills, summary, etc.)
 2. Click "Smart Save" button
-3. Should see: "??
-Complete profile updated successfully!"
+3. Should see: "Complete profile updated successfully!"
 4. Changes should be saved instantly
 ```